SmartThingsCommunity/st-device-sdk-c/README.md

 It is distributed in source form and written in C99 for the purpose of portability to most platforms.

+## SmartThings SDK version 2.0 Release

+With the release of SmartThings SDK version 2.0, we decided to no longer support softAP-based ST app connections.
+If you want to use softAP-based SmartThings SDK, you should use SmartThings SDK version 1.X.
+The currently provided softAP-based SmartThings SDK can be used, but new feature upgrades are no longer planned to be supported for softAP-base SmartThings SDK.

+Because softAP-based devices have technical limitations in supporting the functions planned by SmartThings, we have released SmartThings SDK version 2.0, which provides BLE-based connection with SmartThings APP.
+If the chipset to be used in the product supports BLE, it is recommended to use a BLE-based SmartThings SDK.

+Using BLE is expected to not only support new SmartThings features, but also improve device search and connection stability with the SmartThings APP.

 ## Main features

 This core device library provides the following features :